1. Find the greatest common divisor of 831 and 240.

-1. (a) Prove that if n is even, then is even.
+3. Prove that if n is an integer, then and are relatively prime.

 Bruce Ikenaga's Home Page